ryanknu/ZendSmarty/README.md

 ## Limitation
 =============
-It is important to note that I could not find a way to remove the ".phtml" from the automatic template name chooser (example: /view/application/index/index.php) which sucks.
-To use Smarty, you'll have to call setTemplate on each SmartyModel object you create.
-Sorry!
-If you choose all default behavior it will use the PhpRenderer on a .phtml file.
+You need to change all of your template names in your module.config.php to point at .tpl files.
+The .tpl extension will trigger the
+Smarty view rendering strategy and everything will work as you want.
+Access to `$this` inside the smarty file is doable via `{$renderer}`, however do note that you won't be able to call all functions on it that you can in a .phtml file.

 ## Instructions
 ==========